As an attorney, you’re paid to be an excellent communicator. But are you as effective when it comes to social media marketing for law firms?

 Instagram, which is owned by Facebook, is image-and video-centered.
 This may make it a less than ideal fit for your firm.

 Yet, for those in consumer-focused areas of law, like personal injury, it’s a great way to connect on an individual level.
 For larger firms focused on business clients, Instagram might be better suited to marketing yourself as a great place to work to attract top talent.

 For many lawyers, Instagram is the platform to use in order to humanize yourself and your firm.
 Posting content related to your lifestyle, work in the community, and firm life can showcase a positive persona.

 Things to remember when maintaining a professional Instagram page as a law firm?

-- Make your content easy to find by using hashtags and location tagging when appropriate (For example, you can location tag yourself in your office.)
+- Make your content easy to find.
+Use hashtags and location tagging when appropriate (for example, you can location tag yourself in your office.)

-- Post high-quality photos that convey a polished, professional image.
+- Post high-quality photos.
+Be sure to convey a polished, professional image.

-- Be extra careful when posting not to violate any ethics guidelines, and never accidentally break confidentiality with your client’s information (For example, don’t post a behind-the-scenes image of your office where client documents are visible on your computer screen).
+- Be careful not to violate ethics guidelines.
+And, never accidentally break confidentiality with your client’s information (for example, don’t post a behind-the-scenes image of your office where client documents are visible on your computer screen).

 When building a law firm marketing strategy, effective social media management is crucial.
 Set goals, make a plan, and stick to it—by being consistent and active on social media, you’re more likely to engage with your target audience and increase your law firm’s business.